 A key aspect of FirstRib build design is to use only two components to build the rootfilesystem: busybox + a native standalone static compiled package manager (currently Void Linux xbps package manager and for debian-based flavours: debootstrap).
 That design inherently allows FirstRib to construct a fully upstream- compatible root filesystem of any desired complexity, from that of a commandline only system, up to full desktop supported natively by the upstream distro repositories.
 A simply implemented optional plugin facility is also provided, which allows any developer to provide their own recipe additions for any desired-complexity of the resulting final build.

-The build WeeDog initramfs shell script is also short and simple by design (including generation of a short and simple initramfs/init which uses overlay filesystem to provide save persistence, typical load squashfs capabilities, and copy2ram option).
+The build WeeDog initrd shell script is also short and simple by design, including generation of a short and simple initrd/init which uses overlay filesystem to provide frugal install save persistence, typical load squashfs capabilities (including currently unique ability to load uncompressed physical directories into the layers hierarchy), and copy2ram option:

 Even the smallest WeeDog build includes ethernet or wifi connection capability.
 Thereafter, it is only a matter of installing additional packages (individually or, for example, via Void or Debian-based Linux meta-packages) to turn the system into a full X gui desktop.
 The result is a flexible, build-it-yourself-how-you-wish, generally highly CPU-efficient, low RAM usage system.